7 Steps to Becoming a Great Stock Investor

 - Every book, letter and video of Guy Spier especially “The Education of a Value Investor”.

-- Books on all types of detecting and understanding fraud, including but not limited to “Financial Shenanigans” by Howard Schilit, “The Confidence Game” by Christine Richard, “The Wizard of Lies” by Diana Henriques, “The Smartest Guys in the Room” by Bethany McLean and Peter Elkind, and “Investing Between the Lines” by L.J.
+- Books on all types of detecting and understanding fraud, including but not limited to “Financial Shenanigans” by Howard Schilit, “The Confidence Game” by Christine Richard, “The Wizard of Lies” by Diana Henriques, “The Smartest Guys in the Room” by Bethany McLean and Peter Elkind, “Fooling Some People All the Time” by David Einhorn, and “Investing Between the Lines” by L.J.
 Rittenhouse.
 Don’t limit yourself to just investing fraud, study criminals, conmen, politicians, terrorists and more.
 “Fooling Houdini” by Alex Stone is a great book about magicians and mentalists.

 - A lot of Behavioral Finance and Psychology books, including but not limited to “Thinking Fast and Slow” by Daniel Kahneman, “Predictably Irrational” by Dan Ariely, “The Halo Effect” and “Left Brain, Right Stuff” by Phil Rosenzweig.